-- Managing and coordinating the clinical education program at the academic institution as instructed by the DCE. - Determining the clinical education course grade for all students. - Coordinating student placements at clinical sites under the direction of the DCE. - Communicating with clinical educators about the academic program and student performance - Maintaining information on clinical education sites - Facilitating the development of clinical education sites and clinical educators (CIs/CCCEs) - Collaborating with faculty to discuss and implement plans for students struggling to meet minimum criteria prior to each clinical education experience - Performing site visits with students while on rotation - Coordinating the didactic courses, Professional Development, Clinical Education, and Communication and Professional Development Reflective Practice-II-III, which are directly linked to clinical education experiences
+- Management and coordination of the clinical education program at the academic institution as instructed by the DCE. - Determination of the clinical education course grade for all students. - Coordination of student placements at clinical sites under the direction of the DCE. - Communication with clinical educators about the academic program and student performance - Maintainenance of information on clinical education sites - Facilitation of the development of clinical education sites and clinical educators (CIs/CCCEs) - Collaboration with faculty to discuss and implement plans for students struggling to meet minimum criteria prior to each clinical education experience - Performance of site visits with students while on rotation - Coordination of the didactic courses, Professional Development, Clinical Education, and Communication and Professional Development Reflective Practice-II-III, which are directly linked to clinical education experiences

-The Administrative Assistant to the Director of Clinical Education:
+The Administrative Assistant to the Director of Clinical Education/Associate Program Director:

-The Administrative Assistant to the Director of Clinical Education (AADCE) reports directly to the Director of Clinical Education.
+The Administrative Assistant to the Director of Clinical Education/Associate Program Director (AA) reports directly to the Director of Clinical Education.
 The AADCE has several duties in the Department of Physical Therapy Clinical Education, but the primary roles are the following:

-- Support clinical education faculty in the clinical education assessment process. - Provide documented records and assessments of all clinical education components (including students, clinical education sites, and clinical educators). - Assess and facilitate student progression through the Doctor of Physical Therapy Program. - Provide administrative support to the Director of Clinical Education including scheduling clinical education meetings with students and clinical education instructors, recording and filing meeting minutes per accreditation requirements, tracking MOU expiration, and processing paperwork to establish new clinical agreements, sending communication notifications for clinical education community engagement events and activities. - Providing clerical support during the student placement process during professional education rotations.
+- Support clinical education faculty in the clinical education assessment process. - Provide documented records and assessments of all clinical education components (including students, clinical education sites, and clinical educators). - Assess and facilitate student progression through the Doctor of Physical Therapy Program. - Provide administrative support to the Director of Clinical Education including scheduling clinical education meetings with students and clinical education instructors, recording and filing meeting minutes per accreditation requirements, tracking MOU expiration, and processing paperwork to establish new clinical agreements, sending communication notifications for clinical education community engagement events and activities. - Provide clerical support during the student placement process during professional education rotations.